excsn/futures_orchestra/README.USAGE.md

     Initiates the shutdown process for the pool.
 This consumes the `FuturePoolManager` instance.

 **Drop Implementation:**
-If a `FuturePoolManager<R>` instance is dropped, and it's effectively the last handle managing the underlying pool state (or if explicit shutdown hasn't been fully processed), an implicit shutdown sequence is initiated.
-It signals the internal shutdown token, closes the task submission queue, and the completion notification channel.
+If a `FuturePoolManager<R>` instance is dropped, and it's the last handle managing the underlying pool state, an implicit shutdown sequence is initiated.
+It signals the internal shutdown token and closes the task submission queue.
 This behaves like a graceful shutdown signal but does *not* block or await worker termination.
 For explicit control and to ensure workers join, call `shutdown()` manually.

 ### `TaskHandle<R: Send + 'static>`